asenarana/Glitch/README.md

 - DeathScript

 ### NOTE
-This project was completed in a 10-week duration.
-Quality of the code was not a concern.
+This project was completed in a 10-week duration and the quality of the code was not a concern.
 Due to this, there are a lot of hardcoded stuff.
 The code provided here can be made more efficient.